 Visit the COVID-19 Testing Dashboard page for more information, including W&L's Arrival Testing Data, testing plan summary, and Environment Level Indicator.

-On Tuesday, September 22, the COVID-19 Committee sent an email to faculty and staff featuring information about a COVID-19 Commitee question/answer session, local testing, and reminders about travel, attestations, and student conduct data.
+On Wednesday, November 18, the COVID-19 Committee sent an email to faculty and staff featuring information about local testing, January arrival testing, and daily attestation.

 View All Updates